What the family absolutely love about their beautiful green home

 Two of the children in the family had asthma.
 The green home low allergy design reduced allergies in the house.
 Resulting in asthma subsiding in both children.

 so why is the Sunbury eco green home a profitable, sustainable home?

 Once the children reached high school age, the family decided they needed to move.
 They needed to be in the school zone for their children’s preferred high schools.
 Consequently, the family moved and took with them many fond memories of the green home.
-The sale of the Sunbury green home fetched twice as much as the cost of construction which made it a very profitable and sustainable eco home.
+The Sunbury green home sale fetched twice as much as the cost of construction, which made it a very profitable and sustainable eco-home.

 sustainable eco green home floor area: 230 m2

 Sustainable Features of the Sunbury eco green home:

 These are some of the Sustainable Features found in the Sunbury eco home:

 - Solar Court